 South Coast / Jokulsarlon Glacier Lagoon

 Begin the day with a visit to the breathtaking Skogafoss waterfall.
 At 25-metres wide with a 60-metre drop, this waterfall roars.
-You can feel it’s power up close with a strenuous walk up a windy set of stairs up to a stunning viewpoint.
+You can feel its power up close with a strenuous walk up a windy set of stairs up to a stunning viewpoint.
 The black sands and bizarre, rectangular rock formations of Reynisfjara are up next.
 The last stop of the day is the famous Jokulsarlon Glacier Lagoon.
 Make sure you head down to Diamond Beach, where some of the icebergs are washed onto the black sand.
-You’ll also have the option to walk on the mottled blue, grey and black face of Skaftafellsjokull, one of the tongues of Vatnajokull, where icebergs jut from the still water.
+You’ll also have the option to walk on the mottled blue, grey and black face of Skaftafellsjokull – one of the tongues of Europe’s largest glacier, the epic ice cap Vatnajokull.
 Cap off a busy day by cruising between jagged icebergs in an included boat tour of Jokulsarlon Glacier Lagoon.
-From here it is not far to our overnight stay, picturesquely located on another lagoon sheltered by a black sandbar.
+From here it is not far to our overnight stay, located on another lagoon that is sheltered by a black sandbar.

 East Fjords / Modrudalur Valley